usegalaxy-eu/GalaxyBenchmarker/README.md

 ```

 ## Additional options
+All possible options can be found in the [configuration examples](https://github.com/AndreasSko/Galaxy-Benchmarker/blob/master/benchmark_config.yml.example).

 ### InfluxDB
 In normal cases, GalaxyBenchmarker will save the results in a json file under the `results` directory.
-However, jobs
+However, job
 metrics can also be submitted to InfluxDB for further analysis.
 ```yaml
 influxdb: